craftingcity/The-Known-World/Prenotes June 11 24.md

 With a splash, and another, and another, the party finds themselves cold, wet, and slightly glowing.
 You have fallen into a huge underground lake that shines dully with a noxious green glow.

 You swim to the shore.
-The only light in here comes from the water of the lake, illuminating this cave
+The only light in here comes from the water of the lake, dimly illuminating this cave.
+You are miles below the surface of Alaturmen., and you are alone.

 ### What does the World Know?
 They have arrived in 'a lake' south of the Inverted Tower, but North of the Crystal Sea.

+Immediate interests should be drawn to Ungaethram, Hraak Azul, and possibly Ootool when interacting with NPCs.

+Threats present in their area include Necro-kin, Local Fauna, Kalix Hunting Parties, and magical beasts from the Inverted Tower.

 ### What happened?